MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-manage.md

 ---
-title: Manage capacities within Power BI Premium and Power BI Embedded
+title: Configure and manage capacities in Power BI Premium
 description: Learn how you can manage Power BI Premium and enable access to content for your entire organization.
 author: mgblythe
 ms.author: mblythe